paperless-ngx/paperless-ngx/README.md

 * Machine learning powered document matching.
 * Code cleanup in many, MANY areas.

+If you want to see some screenshots of paperless-ng in action, [some are available in the documentation](https://paperless-ng.readthedocs.io/en/latest/screenshots.html).

 For a complete list of changes, check out the [changelog](https://paperless-ng.readthedocs.io/en/latest/changelog.html)

 ## Planned